Factor II deficiency

 Hypoprothrombinemia; Prothrombin deficiency

-This disorder occurs when the body does not have enough factor II, an important blood clotting protein.
-Factor II deficiency that runs in families (inherited) is very rare.
-Both parents must be carriers to pass it to their children.
-A family history of a bleeding disorder is a potential risk factor.
+Factor II is one such coagulation factor.
+Factor II deficiency runs in families (inherited) and is very rare.
+Both parents must have the gene to pass the disorder on to their children.
+A family history of a bleeding disorder can be a risk factor.

 - Bleeding after surgery